stitchdata/docs/_integration-schemas/bronto/inbound_activity.md

   - name: "listLabel"
     type: "string"
     description: "The label assigned to the list associated with the activity.
 The label is the external (customer facing) name given to a list.
-The listLabel property is returned if a listId is returned."
+The `listLabel` property is returned if a `listId` is returned."

   - name: "socialActivity"
     type: "string"
     description: "The activity performed.
-The valid activities are: view, share.
-The socialActivity property is returned if the activityType is social."
+The valid activities are: `view`, `share`.
+The `socialActivity` property is returned if the `activityType` is `social`."

   - name: "automatorName"
     type: "string"